2023 Canadian Premier League season

-The 2023 Canadian Premier League season was the fifth season of the Canadian Premier League, the top level of Canadian soccer.
+The 2023 Canadian Premier League season was the fifth season of the Canadian Premier League, the top men's professional level of the Canadian Soccer Association's league system.
 The CPL Shield was won by Cavalry FC who finished first in the regular season by a 13 point margin.
 In the CPL final, Forge FC defeated Cavalry FC 2–1 in Hamilton to capture the North Star Cup.
 In doing so, Forge became league champions for the fourth time in five seasons.
 Both title winning clubs qualified for the newly expanded 2024 CONCACAF Champions Cup.

 Team and rule changes

 Eight teams competed in the 2023 season with the debut of Vancouver FC, and the dissolution of FC Edmonton.
 The league's playoff structure changed to a five-team Page playoff system with four elimination matches and one non-elimination match.

 The league's player compensation budget increased by $175,000 compared to 2022.
 Teams were required to spend between $750,000 and $1,025,000 on their 20–23 player rosters with a minimum of $30,000 per player.
 A team making full use of the U-21 salary rule could reach a compensation maximum of $1,125,000.
 In July 2023, the CPL introduced the Exceptional Youth Talent (EYT) designation which teams can apply to two U-18 players who are on standard contracts.
 EYT players do not count towards the 23 player roster limit and a portion of their salaries do not count towards the cap.